mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 <img src="/img/networked-physics-in-vr/littlebigplanet.jpg" width="100%"/>

 What all these games have in common is that they're built on top of an engine that is _deterministic_.
 Determinism in this context means exactly the same result given the same inputs.
 Not near enough.
 Exact.
-Exact down to the bit-level so you could checksum the state at the end of each frame on all machines and it would be the same.
-In fact, deterministic lockstep games do this checksum all the time and disconnect any player who desyncs.
+Exact down to the bit-level so you could checksum the game state at the end of each frame and it would be the same across all macihnes.

-When it works, deterministic lockstep is an elegant technique, but it has limitations.
-The first is that the game must be deterministic, the second is that it's best used for small player counts like 2-4 players because you have to wait for input from the most lagged player, and third, if latency hiding is required, you need to make a full copy of the simulation and step it forward with local inputs, which can be very CPU intensive.

-So will deterministic lockstep work for the our demo?
+So will deterministic lockstep work for the networked physics demo?
 Unfortunately the answer is _no_.
 The physics engine used by Unity is PhysX, and PhysX is not guaranteed to be deterministic.

 # Client-side prediction